Canon M10 vs Panasonic FZ2500

 It is notable that the FZ2500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M10 does not feature such a mic input.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M10 and FZ2500 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M10 and the Panasonic FZ2500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.